 The measurement of the imperfections in the optical system of the eye, measured in microns as root mean square (RMS).
 The use of aberrometry in developing better lens systems for telescopes is called adaptive optics and has been used by astronomers for years.
-It has only recently been applied to the eye.
+It has only recently been applied to the eye, enabling more accurate refractive outcomes in LASIK surgery.

 The area of tissue that is removed during laser eye surgery.